 An O-isotopic analysis was conducted at the University of New Mexico (K. Ziegler), and the values plot on the martian fractionation line.
 The CRE age for NWA 8159 was calculated for both shock melt glass and bulk rock, which yielded an age of ~1.5 and ~1.1 b.y., respectively (Cassata, 2016).
 In addition, they identified a martian atmospheric Xe component, but the timing of its incorporation is so far indeterminate.

-Utilizing NdNd isochron age models, an age of 4.504 (±0.005) b.y. has been calculated for the parental source region of the martian shergottites.
+Utilizing NdNd isochron age models, an age of 4.504 (±0.006) b.y. was calculated by Borg et al. (2016) for silicate differentiation of the magma ocean into enriched and depleted mantle reservoirs.
+This differentiation was possibly not global in extent, and such an extended period of heating on this relatively small body may reflect protracted accretion or a severe impact event.
 On the same basis, a younger age of 4.451(+0.020/0.013) b.y. was calculated by Kayzar et al. (2015) for the parental source region of NWA 8159.
 However, to account for the much higher ε182W value obtained for NWA 8159 (~ +1.3) compared to that of typical shergottites (~ +0.2 to +0.9) , the initial content of the 182Hf parent isotope would necessarily have been significantly higher given its relatively short half-life of 8.9 m.y. (i.e., 182Hf would have been virtually extinct by the time the source for NWA 8159 was formed).
-Therefore, it was concluded that NWA 8159 experienced a more complex fractionation history than typical basaltic shergottites, possibly forming at much greater depths within the martian mantle, and the NdNd age calculated for its source region might not be accurate.
+Therefore, it was concluded that NWA 8159 experienced a more complex fractionation history than typical basaltic shergottites, possibly forming at much greater depths within the martian mantle, and the SmNd age calculated for its source region might not be accurate.

 Studies by Agee et al. (2014) show that NWA 8159 contains an unusually pure form of magnetite compared to that of other martian meteorites, and they recognized that this magnetite represents the most oxidized martian material analyzed thus far.
 In addition, they discovered that the typical correlation between LREE pattern and oxidation state that is present in other martian meteorites is not observed in this meteorite, providing further evidence for a unique petrogenetic history.
 The parental source composition for NWA 8159 was LREE depleted in a similar manner to the depleted, high-Al basaltic martian meteorite QUE 94201, which is considered to be a product of extensive silicate fractionation of a Y-980459-like primary mantle melt (Kayzar et al., 2015; Treiman and Filiberto, 2014).
 However, although NWA 8159 crystallized from an evolved melt, it is the conclusion of Herd et al. (2017), based in part on the bulk rock SmNd and WNd values, that NWA 8159 represents a near primary mantle melt derived from a unique, more highly incompatible element-depleted martian mantle reservoir.